 Thinking that bad publicity won't happen to you isn't an option.
-If you plan and prepare for a crisis you'll give yourself a much better chance of limiting the damage and staying in control of the situation.
-Simply being prepared for adverse publicity can help you stop a bad story becoming a terrible one.
+If you plan and prepare for it, you'll give yourself a much better chance of limiting the damage and staying in control of the situation.
+Simply being prepared for adverse publicity can prevent a bad story from becoming a terrible one.

-Complaints from customers, faulty products and accidents all make strong news stories - as do any crisis affecting your industry that could give your firm a bad name by association.
+Complaints from customers, faulty products and accidents all make strong news stories, as do any crisis affecting your industry that could give your firm a bad name by association.

 If your firm is being criticised in the media online, respond quickly, honestly and decisively.
 If you are at fault, own up and apologise.
 Never say 'no comment' - it sends out the message that you're in the wrong and suggests that you feel no remorse.
 And the press may keep digging for dirt.
 Face up to the situation and you can begin to restore your reputation.

 Communication is the key to managing a PR crisis.
 Keep the media, customers, your staff and suppliers informed.
 Tell your side of the story with written statements and make sure the head of the business is available to talk to the press and others about what went wrong and what is being done about it.

 Meanwhile, ensure that employees do not talk to the press without permission and direct enquiries from journalists to the right person.